MinnPost/object-sync-for-salesforce/docs/adding-settings.md

 This plugin also contains hooks for modifying the existing settings tabs for the plugin:

-1. Change the template that is loaded for any/all of the settings tabs.
+1. Change or disable the template that is loaded for any/all of the settings tabs.
 2. Add content above or below the default content, on any/all of the settings tabs.

 ### Change the template